sanches-leo/lacen/README.md

-# lacen
+# lacen: An R package for integrative analysis of lncRNA Expression Networks

 ## Introduction

-`lacen` is an R package designed for analyzing gene expression data, with a focus on long non-coding RNAs (lncRNAs) and weighted gene co-expression network analysis (WGCNA).
+`lacen` is a dedicated R software package developed to facilitate integrative analysis of gene expression data, focusing specifically on the elucidation of functional roles for long non-coding RNAs (lncRNAs) through weighted gene co-expression network analysis (WGCNA).

-It facilitates data handling, transformation and network construction, ensuring robust stability assessment through bootstrap analysis.
-It follows a simple and linear pipeline enabling an easy handling, mainly to users that dont have strong programming background.
-The package was built to work with human cancer datasets, but works well with datasets from several contexts, the only request is that expression data is from samples of two or more conditions, and the input files follows the required format.
-Beyound human data, `lacen`accepts the most common used organisms, following the [OrgDb bioconductor](https://www.bioconductor.org/packages/release/BiocViews.html#___OrgDb) supported organisms.
+The package offers an intuitive, structured, and robust workflow that seamlessly integrates data handling, transformation, and network construction steps and includes advanced stability checks via bootstrap analyses. `lacen` is designed to be user-friendly and accessible, even for researchers without extensive computational or programming experience, guiding users through a clear and consistent analysis pathway.

+Although initially optimized using human cancer RNA-seq datasets, the package is not limited to oncological studies and can handle data from numerous experimental contexts and organisms.
+The only strict requirements are that the input RNA-seq expression profiles must represent at least two sample conditions (for instance, two different biological or clinical groups), and input files must conform to the required format.
+Beyond human datasets, `lacen` supports most widely-researched organisms included in [Bioconductor's OrgDb annotation packages](https://www.bioconductor.org/packages/release/BiocViews.html#___OrgDb).

+---

 ## Installation

-`lacen` is not currently available in CRAN.
-To ensure all Bioconductor dependencies are installed, use BiocManager:
+`lacen` is currently not available in the Comprehensive R Archive Network (CRAN).
+Instead, the development version can be installed directly via BiocManager, ensuring the appropriate installation of all Bioconductor dependencies:

 ```r
 if (!require("BiocManager", quietly = TRUE))